Across the UK, volunteers of the Hindu Swayamsevak Sangh (HSS) UK enthusiastically participated in activities as part of the Big Help Out.

 MORE LIKE THIS…

-Given the importance of faith communities as sources of volunteering and charitable work in the UK and the ’s longstanding commitment to promoting interfaith collaboration, faith organisations played a significant role in the Big Help Out.
+Given the importance of faith communities as sources of volunteering and charitable work in the UK and the King’s longstanding commitment to promoting interfaith collaboration, faith organisations played a significant role in the Big Help Out.